tasdikrahman/dotfiles/README.md

 ## Issues

-Tweet me [@tasdikrahman](https://twitter.com/tasdikrahman) if you had any problems installing these dotfiles.
-Well you can create a an [issue too](https://github.com/prodicus/dotfiles/issues)
+You can tweet to me at [@tasdikrahman](https://twitter.com/tasdikrahman) if you had any problems installing these dotfiles.

+You can also create an [issue](https://github.com/prodicus/dotfiles/issues)

 ## Legal stuff